The Future of Large Language Model Pre-training is Federated: The Landscape of LLM Training

 \subsection{Federated Learning and Local SGD}

 Traditional machine learning involves using a central server that hosts the machine learning models and all the data in one place.
-In contrast, in Federated Learning (FL) \cite{fedavg} frameworks, client devices collaboratively learn a shared global model using their local compute and data.
+In contrast, when using federated learning (FL) \cite{fedavg} algorithms, client devices collaboratively learn a shared global model using their local compute and data.

 FL aims to collaboratively learn a global model while keeping private data on the device.
-FL training occurs over multiple communication rounds.
+Such a training pipeline occurs over multiple communication rounds.
 During each round, a fraction of the clients are selected and receive the global model from the server.
 Those selected clients then perform local training with their local data before sending the updated models back to the central server.
 Finally, the central server aggregates these updates via averaging~\citep{fedavg} into a \textbf{pseudo-gradient}.
 It then uses a federated optimizer~\citep{FedMOM} to update its model based on the pseudo-gradient, creating a new global model.
 Then, this three-stage process is repeated.

 Federated optimization has several properties that make it suitable as a new paradigm for LLM training: (a) it does not require the private data of participants to be directly shared, (b) it can naturally incorporate Differential Privacy \citep{brendan2018learning} or Secure Aggregation \citep{45808} to compile with privacy regulations at an actor level, (c) it allows for more control over the optimization and has less restriction on the connectivity as each data-source can be associated with a series of updates.
 Crucially, since FL allows previously unseen data to be accessed during training, it reduces the likelihood of data memorization and leakage, which have become increasingly common as model size has increased~\citep{SecuringLLMs,WhatCanWeLearnDataLeakageLaw}.